mikifus/padland/README.md

 Thanks to all the volunteers that already contributed!
 More translations are still needed as well as spell checking and keeping the current ones up to date.

+## Custom servers

+This features allows the user to add a custom server like "something.titanpad.com" or "pad.myserver.com".
+It doesn't replace the default servers, it adds customization.

+The feature is found in the settings menu as "Server list".
+The New server dialog will promp when the button is pressed.
+The server name is just an arbitrary name for the user.
+The url must be something like "https://examplehost.com".
+No more and no less info than the protocol and the host.
+The user will be requested to choose whether the server runs Etherpad Lite or not.
+Most servers do, but titanpad.com doesn't, for example.
+Use the Advanced Options combined with the Etherpad Lite checkbox to understand them.

+To try your new server create a new pad and choose it.
+You can make it the default option in the settings menu.

+**Note:** The server hosts the user adds and their subdomains are now considered part of the _whitelist_.
+This means that http connections to these domains are allowed.

+## Opening a URL

+The user can now share an URL to the app in order to open it.
+Keep in mind that the host server must be previously added, otherwise the URL will be considered unsafe.

 ## Current version
 1.3.2